100 Year Starship: Foundation

 The 100 Year Starship study was the name of the one-year DARPA project to explore development of a viable and sustainable model for persistent, long-term, private-sector investment into the myriad of disciplines needed to make interstellar space travel practicable and feasible.
 The outcome of the study was the selection of an organization to carry the vision forward.
 The winning bid was the Dorothy Jemison Foundation for Excellence, partnering with Icarus Interstellar and the Foundation for Enterprise Development, led by the American physician and former NASA astronaut Mae Jemison.
 In 2012, the consortium was awarded a $500,000 grant for further work.
 The new organization was granted the 100YSS intellectual property from DARPA and maintained the organizational name 100 Year Starship.
 It was planned that the Dorothy Jemison Foundation for Excellence would team up with Icarus Interstellar, where the latter would work on the technical challenges of 100YSS.

 After the Jemison Foundation was named as the winner of the grant, it organized the second symposium in Houston.
 Papers on many subjects related to interstellar flight and organizational foundations were presented.
-In 2013 and 2014 symposia were also held in Houston, and a fifth in was held in Austria in November 2015.
+In 2013 and 2014 symposia were also held in Houston, and a fifth was held in Austria in November 2015.

 Canopus Awards

+2015 Canopus Awards

 In 2015, the 100 Year Starship project hosted its first Canopus Awards for excellence in interstellar writing.
 The winners were announced October 30, 2015, at the symposium: